Will Ferrell Net Worth 2020: $100 million.

 Between Zoolander, Old School, Austin Powers, and a few others, we know Will did about seven movies prior to 2004.
 On the low end, he likely made $1 to $2 million between all of those movies combined.

 Then you have the $7 million for Anchorman, and he made a pair of movies in 2005 at his new $20 million rate.

 Ferrell then did six more movies through 2008, when it’s rumored that his $20 million movie salary may have been decreased after the box office flop Land of the Lost.

 Regardless, Ferrell likely made at least $100 million throughout his film career before the rumored 2008 salary drop.
 I’d assume he’s made at least another $50 million on the 10 or so movies he’s done since 2008.

 Is $100 Million a Low Estimate?

-Based on the sheer number of movies Ferrell has made, I’m guessing the $100 million Will Ferrell net worth estimate is on the low side.
+Based on the sheer number of movies Ferrell has made, I’m guessing the $100 million Will Ferrell net worth estimate is on the low side (similar to Steve Carell).
 I’m not certain, but it seems that way.